-b.
+- a.
+Performance requirements: The design should allow for full tongue movement (posterior/anterior), be compatible with sensors that are able to detect a range of pressures (MOST device), and permit realistic pressures during testing. - b.
 Safety: This model would not be in direct contact with patients; therefore, typical medically ethical issues do not need to be considered.
-However, the model's electrical components should be contained as to not harm the operator.
+However, the model's electrical components should be contained as to not harm the operator. - c.

-c.
 Accuracy and Reliability: Our model should mirror the physiology and anatomy of healthy and unhealthy swallowing mechanisms found in humans as accurately as possible.

-d.
-Life in Service: Our model is expected to last indefinitely, with continual updates to electrical components as technology advances.

-e.
-Shelf Life: Our model will need to be stable on a flat surface and portable.

-f.
-Operating Environment: The model should be able to maintain structural integrity when handled and if dropped.

-g.
-Ergonomics: Our model is not a hand-held device and so ergonomics does not apply directly.
+- d.
+Life in Service: Our model is expected to last for many years, with continual updates to electrical components as technology advances. - e.
+Shelf Life: Our model will need to be stable on a flat surface and portable. - f.
+Operating Environment: The model should be able to maintain structural integrity when handled and if dropped. - g.
+Ergonomics: Our model is not a hand-held device and so ergonomics does not apply directly. - h.

-h.
 Size: Model should be consistent with typical human size.
-Mouth cavity: ~15 cm x ~15 cm.

-i.
-Weight: Model (including electronics) should not exceed 4.5 kg.
+Mouth cavity: ~15 cm x ~15 cm. - i.
+Weight: Model (including electronics) should not exceed 4.5 kg. - j.

-j.
 Materials: Tongue is currently made of silicone.
-Hard palate in front of jaw should be constructed using a hard plastic; soft palate should be constructed out of silicone.

-k.
-Aesthetics, Appearance, and Finish: Model should accurately represent the appearance of a human mouth.
+Hard palate and lower jaw should be constructed using a hard plastic (polycarbonate).
+Pharynx should be build of a rigid material.
+The soft palate should be constructed out of silicone. - k.
+Aesthetics, Appearance, and Finish: Model should accurately represent the appearance of a human mouth, and allow for user visibility when running.